top of page

 Advertising

-The first step in establishing the Bible School is to advertise your intent through pastors' networks, local churches, and ministry contacts.
-This supports the regional approach that is a vital aspect of NLAB’s vision; it also expands the school’s support base as there are minimal operational costs involved.
+The first step in establishing the Bible School is to advertise your desire to establish a school through pastors' networks, local churches, and ministry contacts.
+This supports the regional approach that is a vital aspect of NLAB’s vision; it also expands the school’s support base to carry any operational costs involved.
 Determine a start date as well as a name for the school.
 Please do not include New Life Christian Center or NLABS in the name.
 The

 name must reflect your ministry and/or your area.
 You may put the following under the name of your school: In partnership with NLABS.